plone/Products.LinguaPlone/Products/LinguaPlone/README.txt

 mechanism.
 It's trivial to add this to your own classes (see the README), but to save you the hassle, you can try this simple experiment:

-- Make sure you have Plone 3.1.5 or newer installed.
+- Make sure you have Plone 3.2 or newer installed.

-- Put LinguaPlone in your Products directory
+- Install the Products.LinguaPlone egg

 - (Re)start Zope